jonathansillito/open-source-project-course/modules/capable/README.md

-# Analytical Thinking in Software Engineering

-Status: Nearly complete first draft (but see linked modules for their status)
+# Capable

 ## Learning outcomes

-By discussing analytical thinking our aim is to:

-1. Develop our understanding of the role of analytical thinking in software engineering.
+In this module we have two main, related concerns: one help us all get better at solving complex technical problems (analytical thinking) and evaluating our engineering work.
+More specifically, we hope that students will be able to:

+1. Apply tools and techniques for evaluating work against project expectations
-2. Improve our ability to apply the principles of analytical thinking in the context of bug reporting and debugging.
+2. Apply the principles of analytical thinking in the context of bug reporting and debugging

 ## Reading

-* TODO: find a nice analytical thinking overview article or book chapter
 * [Slack incident: Everyone back to work](https://slack.engineering/slacks-outage-on-january-4th-2021/) OR other?

 ## Class discussion